-Back by popular demand, I give to you once again, the one and only, the lovely, the magnificent, Kelly Young, with yet another sick child.
+Back by popular demand, I give to you once again, the one and only, the lovely, the magnificent, and the ever-cheerful, Kelly Young, with yet another sick child.
 Yeesh!

 Thank you, Elaine, for that emotional introduction.
-It’s great to be back.
+It’s great to be back here at Hpathy.com.
 As always, the Hpathy audience is the greatest audience in the world!

 This is the case of my 7 year old son, “Emilio Rodriguez”.
 The cold and flu season arrived early this year, mocking the majesty of Christmas.
 The glistening of the tree-tops, the excitement of a brisk sleigh ride through new-fallen snow, the promises of holiday cheer…